 Most general fly fishing gear works in most stillwater fly fishing applications.
 However, there are some components to the gear that may allow them to be more specialized for stillwater applications.

 For most stillwater fly fishing, you are going to want to be able to have some reach with your cast.
 To achieve this, a good 8 to 10 foot fast action or moderate fast action rod will be your preferred ticket.
 Somewhere in a weight range or 5- weight to 10 weight, dependent on your target fish species.
 This will help you be able to get a little more reach out into the stillwater and cast larger flies at times.
-Read more about the fly rod and reel combos that I recommend here.

 Your reel of choice is more a matter of personal preference.
 In most general stillwater fishing applications, any sort of disc-drag reel is going to get the job done for you.